 An Overview of Polished Concrete Flooring

 Are you looking for a cost-efficient way to upgrade the concrete floors in your retail space, patient lobby or industrial facility?
-Consider having it polished to a high-gloss shine.
+Consider having them polished to a high-gloss shine.
 The process of concrete polishing not only adds beauty to your space, but it will actually make your floors stronger and more durable.

 What is polished concrete?

 There’s a little confusion about what we mean when we’re talking about polishing concrete.
 We’re not referring to just applying a surface polish or coating.
-Concrete polishing is actually a mechanical process.

 It’s similar to polishing granite or marble—the surface itself is finely ground down with specialized equipment (using something similar to sandpaper but often involving diamond grit).
 The glossiness that results reflects the physics of the concrete itself, not merely a shiny liquid coating.